minithb/expo-bitcoin-purchase/README.md

 Welcome!
 I hope this app helps you learn about In-App Purchase using Stripe & Expo.

-To get started, you can watch [this](https://www.youtube.com/watch?v=3yFMfFM53VA) video tutorial.
+You can watch [this](https://www.youtube.com/watch?v=3yFMfFM53VA) video tutorial for in-depth understanding of this project.

 # Table of Content